Mirza096/msb-student_management-system-cli/README.md

-This is a CLI based Student Management System
+This is a CLI based Student Management System"# msb-student_management-system-cli"